Frequency modulation synthesis: Later use of FM and other technologies: Realtime Convolution & Modulation (AFM + Sample) and Formant Shaping Synthesis

-Combining sets of 8 FM operators with multi-spectral wave forms began in 1999 by Yamaha in the FS1R.
 The FS1R had 16 operators, 8 standard FM operators and 8 additional operators that used a noise source rather than an oscillator as its sound source.
 By adding in tuneable noise sources the FS1R could model the sounds produced in the human voice and in a wind instrument, along with making percussion instrument sounds.
 The FS1R also contained an additional wave form called the Formant wave form.
 Formants can be used to model resonating body instrument sounds like the cello, violin, acoustic guitar, bassoon, English horn, or human voice.
 Formants can even be found in the harmonic spectrum of several brass instruments.